 “Hello?” she said hesitantly.

 “Hi Susan!” greeted a chirpy voice.
-Susan recognised the caller’s soft Irish lilt and smiled.
-Marie was almost family; her fiancé Paul was a cousin by way of Susan’s adoptive father, now deceased; both of Susan’s parents had died not long after she was born.
-Marie’s dulcet confidence was scary for someone barely aged twenty.
+Susan smiled, recognising the caller’s soft Irish lilt.
+Marie was almost family; her fiancé Paul was a cousin by way of Susan’s adoptive father, who along with her mother had died not long after she was born.
+Marie’s dulcet confidence was scary for someone barely twenty.
 “All set for tomorrow?”

 “Uh huh,” confirmed Susan, her mouth full of toast.
 Marie had suggested that they get out of London for a few days.
 She and Paul had persuaded Susan to take them all on a road trip to the south coast.
 “I’m looking forward to it.”